Wild Ginger is a native erect perennial low growing forb, up to 8 inches high, usually appearing in clumps. There are no aerial stems.

 Leaves: There are two stalked leaves that are broadly kidney-shaped to heart shaped with deeply cleft bases, acute to pointed tips when young, more rounded with age.
 These two leaves ascend from the tip of the short main stem, which lies prostrate on the ground.
 Leaf stalks are very hairy.
 The undersides have fine hair and the upper surface may also along the veins.
 The leaves are actually alternate but so closely spaced that they appear opposite.
 Mature leaves can be large - up to 6 inches across.

 The inflorescence is a solitary flower on a short stalk rising between the bases of the two leaf stalks.
+Flowers and leaves appear at the same time.
+By the time the leaf is fully formed, the flower is mature.

 The flower consists of a a false calyx tube formed by three sepals, the outside color of which is tan to purplish (usually purplish), with dense hair.
 The tips of the sepal lobes from a long linear tooth that spreads outward.
 The inside apex of the false tube is a deeper color, hairy, with an inner section white to pale yellowish-green color.
 The actual petals of the flower are vestigial or absent.
 Inside the false tube there are 12 stamens which are shorter than, and surround, six purplish styles which are united in a central column from the ovary.